HomeBoss is a software project adapted from the AddressBook-Level3 project created by the SE-EDU initiative.

 is shown in the result message.

-Test Case: delivery find
+Test Case: delivery find.

 Expected: No Deliveries are shown.
 An error indicating invalid command format is shown in the feedback message.

-Test Case: delivery find Chocolate_Cake
+Test Case: delivery find Chocolate_Cake.

 Expected: No Deliveries are shown.
 A message indicating the number of Deliveries listed